backstage/backstage/docs/features/kubernetes/troubleshooting.md

 ## Kubernetes is not showing up on Service Entities

-Sometimes, Kubernetes is not showing up on service entities, we should test your k8s cluster are already connected to Backstage or not.
+This can be debugged by checking whether your Kubernetes cluster are connected to Backstage as follows:

 ```curl
 curl --location --request POST '{{backstage-backend-url}}:{{backstage-backend-port}}/api/kubernetes/services/:service-entity-name' \